 - Letter written from the student addressed to “To Whom It May Concern” stating:

-- The reason for violating F-1 status; the effect on the student of failure to receive reinstatement; a statement that he or she is currently pursuing or is intending to pursue a full course of study; and specifically request USCIS to reinstate him or her to F-1 status.
+- The reason for violating F-1 status; failure to receive reinstatement would result in extreme hardship; a statement that he or she is currently pursuing or is intending to pursue a full course of study; and specifically request USCIS to reinstate him or her to F-1 status.